10 min read

 While both channels aim to attract searchers, their mechanics and outcomes are very different.
 Let’s explore the key distinctions in the PPC vs organic comparison.

-Cost and Investment
+Cost and Budget Considerations

 • Organic: Clicks are free.
 The investment is in resources like content creation, technical optimization, and expertise.
 This represents an investment in a business asset that grows over time.
+Your budget dictates the speed and scale of your efforts, but even a modest, consistent investment can build momentum.

 • PPC: You pay for every single click.
 The average cost per click on Google search is around $4.22, but this can skyrocket for competitive keywords.
 This model provides excellent budget flexibility, allowing you to increase, decrease, or pause spending instantly.
+It’s a direct trade of money for traffic.

 Time to Results